 - Have a valid study permit or visa

-- The candidate must be at a recognized and certified learning institution at post-secondary level or in the case of Quebec, applicants are supposed to involve in a vocational program at the secondary level.
+- The candidate must be at a recognized and certified learning institution at a post-secondary level or in the case of Quebec, applicants are supposed to involve in a vocational program at the secondary level.

 - Must provide their well-detailed business plan, and source of capital.